A mini hot spell is hitting the coast this week

-Bexhill hot spell - temperature set to hit high of 25 °C by Thursday, May 1
+Hastings hot spell - temperature set to hit high of 26 °C by Thursday, May 1

 The Met Office said high pressure will continue today (Tuesday, April 29) and tomorrow (Wednesday), with temperatures in the 20s, hitting a weekly high on Thursday.
-The Hastings high is forecast to be 26 °C and Bexhill 25°C.
+The Hastings high is forecast to be 26 °C, Bexhill 25°C.

 The Met Office said the highest recorded April temperature was in 1949 when Camden Square in London recorded 29.4°C on April 16.
 The highest May temperature recorded was 32.8°C on May 22, 1922, also in Camden Square, London.